queryverse/Vega.jl/README.md

 |:--------:|:---------:|:-----------------------------:|:-----------:|
 |[![VegaLite](http://pkg.julialang.org/badges/VegaLite_0.4.svg)](http://pkg.julialang.org/?pkg=VegaLite&ver=0.4) | N/A | [![Build Status](https://travis-ci.org/fredo-dedup/VegaLite.jl.svg?branch=master)](https://travis-ci.org/fredo-dedup/VegaLite.jl) | [![Coverage Status](https://coveralls.io/repos/fredo-dedup/VegaLite.jl/badge.png?branch=master)](https://coveralls.io/r/fredo-dedup/VegaLite.jl?branch=master) |

-This package provides access to the Vega-Lite high-level visualization grammar from Julia (see http://vega.github.io/vega-lite/).
-Install with `Pkg.add("VegaLite")` (or `Pkg.clone("https://github.com/fredo-dedup/VegaLite.jl.git")` while its not in the official repository).
+This package provides access to the Vega-Lite high-level visualization grammar (http://vega.github.io/vega-lite/) from within Julia .
+Install with
+`Pkg.add("VegaLite")` (or `Pkg.clone("https://github.com/fredo-dedup/VegaLite.jl.git")`
+while its not in the official repository).
 You can use the integrated documentation (e.g. `? config_mark`) to get the full list of properties.

+Vega-Lite is a simpler version of the Vega grammar allowing smaller and more expressive chart specifications.
+If you don't find this library powerful enough for your needs you can turn to Vega.jl (https://github.com/johnmyleswhite/Vega.jl) on which this project is largely based (thanks !).

+##TODO:
+- IJulia/Jupyter integration
+- More tests !
+- Implement `transform`, `bin`,..

+Any contribution, on this list or not, is greatly appreciated!

 ##Examples: